Day 1: Los Angeles International Airport.

 Dinner at Kødbyens Fiskebar

-After a 15 minute walk from my hotel, and a couple wrong turns through the Meatpacking district, I finally reached the restaurant.
+After a 15 minute walk from my hotel and several wrong turns through the Meatpacking District, I finally reached the restaurant.

-The restaurant had an upscale but casual ambiance with a warm and inviting interior.
+Kødbyens Fiskebar had an upscale but casual ambiance and an inviting interior.

 As I was dining alone, I grabbed a seat at the bar.
-The extensive menu was full of raw seafood, oysters, fish, meats, and more.
+The extensive menu had raw seafood, oysters, fish, meats, and more.

-I decided to go with the fish and chips (110 krone or about $16.21).
-The dish might have been a little expensive for the size, but the lightly smoked cod and hand cut potatoes were delicious and hot.
+I decided to go with the fish and chips (110 kroner or about $16.21).
+The dish might have been a little expensive for its size, but the lightly smoked cod and hand-cut potatoes were delicious and hot.

 Warm food and a few cold Carlsberg beers was a perfect way to end my long day.